LukeisStuff/bonusblocks/README.md

 ## Changes
 * Pillars now use a new recipe with 3 of the respective stone type instead of 2
   + this affects marble and slate pillars
-* Carved stones now have recipes
+* Carved stones now have recipes and appear in the creative inventory
   + This affects Carved Stone, Carved Basalt, Carved Granite, Carved Limestone and Carved Basalt

+## Requirements

+BTA 1.7.7.0_02
+Babric
+Halplibe
+TerrainAPI

 ## Instructions